An Atomic Viewpoint of the TP Completion Problem: The 4-by-4 Case

 In \cite{3byn}, a (minimal) obstruction is non-completable pattern such that any proper subpattern formed by some combination of the steps \begin{itemize} \item remove a column at the beginning of the pattern, or \item remove a column with at most 2 specified entries \end{itemize} is completable.
 This definition, while perfectly appropriate for 3-by-$n$ patterns, turns out to be insufficient in general.
 For example, the pattern

 is clearly not completable because it contains the obstruction

 under a suitable definition of ``contains.''
 However, by the definition in \cite{3byn}, the first pattern would still be considered an obstruction.
 We modify the definition as follows.
-First, define a \textit{good row} to be a row $r$ where the pattern formed by taking the subpattern consisting of every row but only the columns containing the specified entries of $r$, then replacing the specified entries of $r$ with unspecified entries, has row $r$ completable.
+For a row $r$, form a pattern by taking the subpattern consisting of every row but only the columns containing the specified entries of $r$ then replace the specified entries of $r$ with unspecified entries.
+If this pattern has row $r$ completable, $r$ is said to be a \textit{good row}.
 Similarly define a \textit{good column}.
 A \textit{good line} is a good row or a good column.
 Then an \textit{obstruction} is a non-completable pattern such that any proper subpattern formed by repeatedly removing good lines is completable.

 \begin{example} In the pattern

 row 3 is a good row since row 3 is completable in the pattern

 After removing row 3 from the 4-by-4 pattern, one is left with a non-completable pattern.
 Hence this 4-by-4 pattern is not an obstruction, and we will see soon that the fact that the 4-by-4 pattern contains this smaller non-completable pattern implies that it is also not completable. \end{example}